-Drivers who need the hazardous materials endorsement must learn the placard rules.
+Drivers who need the "H" endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
-Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
+Never drive a vehicle needing placards unless you have the "H" endorsement.
 To do so is a crime.
 When stopped, you will be cited and you will not be allowed to drive your truck.
 It will cost you time and money.
-A failure to placard when needed may risk your life and others if you have an accident.
+A failure to placard when needed may risk your life and the lives of others if you have an accident.
 Emergency help will not know of your hazardous cargo.

-Hazardous materials drivers must also know which products they can load together, and which they cannot.
+Drivers who need an "H" endorsement must also know which products they can load together, and which they cannot.
 These rules are also in Section 9.
 Before loading a truck with more than one type of product, you must know if it is safe to load them together.
 If you do not know, ask your employer and consult the regulations.

-- Common medicines for colds can make you sleepy.
+- 1. Common medicines for colds can make you sleepy.
 True or False? - 2.
 Coffee and a little fresh air will help a drinker sober up.
 True or False? - 3.
-What is a hazardous materials placard? - 4.
+What is a HazMat placard? - 4.
 Why are placards used?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22 and 2.23.
+If you cannot answer them all, reread Subsections 2.22 and 2.23.